rdemboski/cs386_Group3/README.md

 CS-386 Group Project for Group 3

 # Description
-SocialSquare is an event organizing website that is made to make it easy to make and attend events.
+Social Square is an event organizing website that is made to make it easy to host and attend events.

 # Requirements
 The following are packages installed within Microsoft Visual Studio